Available forFireside Chat, Q&A, Panel, Keynote, Virtual Presentation

 Traveling FromCalifornia, USA

 Arlan Hamilton is a remarkable entrepreneur who built a venture capital fund from the ground up, while homeless.
 She is the Founder and Managing Partner of Backstage Capital, a venture capital firm dedicated to minimizing funding disparities in tech by investing in high-potential founders who are people of color, women, and/or LGBT.
-Started in 2015, Backstage has now invested over $15M into 175 startups led by underestimated founders and has been featured in Forbes, Fortune, Wall Street Journal, CNN Money, Inc., Entrepreneur, and Quartz.
+Started in 2015, Backstage has now invested $20M into almost 200 startups led by underestimated founders and has been featured in Forbes, Fortune, Wall Street Journal, CNN Money, Inc., Entrepreneur, and Quartz.

 Arlan made history by making the cover of Fast Company as the first Black woman non-celebrity to do so, and her book “It’s About Damn Time” is out on Penguin Random House’s business imprint Currency.
 She and Backstage Studio were also the subjects of Season 7 of the popular Gimlet Media podcast, StartUp.
 Arlan now hosts Your First Million, a weekly podcast featuring in-depth conversations with how the world’s most successful people finessed their first million dollars, customers, or downloads.